 Theresa is a recognized presenter and clinician at local, regional, and national level conferences, including the International Music Education Summit, the Virginia Society for Technology in Education, and numerous state music education conferences.

 She is a Google for Education Certified Trainer, Google Certified Innovator, and Noteflight Learn Ambassador, frequently working with teachers to help integrate technology into their music classes.
 Theresa’s passion for supporting music teachers in using Google Workspace for Education has extended into two popular graduate electives at the University of the Arts and other colleges.
 She is also the Technology Editor and committee chair for Women Band Directors International.

-Theresa’s writing has been featured on websites including the NAfME Music in a Minuet blog, EdTechTeam, Band Directors Talk Shop, and We Are Teachers, as well as on her own blog, Off the Beaten Path: A Music Teacher’s Journey.
-When not teaching, you can find Theresa curled up with a good book, on the running trail, traveling to visit family and friends, or spending time with her dog Dizzy.
+Theresa is the author of Empowering Ensembles With Technology and the co-author of Pass the Baton: Empowering All Music Students.
+She also blogs at Off the Beaten Path: A Music Teacher’s Journey.
+When not teaching, you can find Theresa curled up with a good book, on the running trail, traveling to visit family and friends, or spending time with her dog, Dizzy.
 Follow her on Twitter: @MusicalTheresa